sergiophyceae/sergiophyceae.github.io/_pages/opportunities.md

 display_categories: [work, fun]
 horizontal: false
 ---
-Whether you are an undergraduate student, graduate student, or postdoctoral researcher, there are many opporunities to fund your research, training, and career.
-Take advantage of them!
-I am happy to work with you on putting together applications for these funding opportunities.

 ## Open Positions

 1. **Postdoctoral Researcher**.
 Project: "**The energetic costs of new genes and cellular complexity.**"